darklaunch/darklaunch.com/blog/2021/03/10/append-and-prepend-a-variable-string-to-each-line.md

+# Append and prepend a variable string to each line

 Use `sed` to either append or prepend a variable string to each input line.

 Append a string to each input line: